Target Behavior: Healthy Eating, Physical Activity

 - Classroom curricula consisting of interactive nutrition and garden-based lesson plans and activities.

-- Structured physical activities provided in a CEC PA Box.
+- Structured physical activities provided digitally or in a CEC PA Box.

 - Family education including tips for parents to incorporate nutrition and physical activity into home routines.